How to Maximize your Customer Support with Tech

 Your customers need to be able to message you for customer service assistance.
 “More and more, the ‘phone’ part of a mobile phone is becoming less and less important, but the texting function is of the utmost importance.
 Some may say this is a millennial “thing,” but it’s not,” says Forbes.

 Quiq reports that “66% of respondents would pay more for a product/service that was supported by messaging– an average of 17% more!”
 If you don’t want to dedicate a team member to answering messaging inquiries, you could set up a chatbot.
 This article on Medium explains that it’s easier than ever to set up a bot, and walks you through several options for doing just that.

 Outsourcing customer service

 One way to take advantage of increased tech is to outsource your customer service.
-More offices than ever are working remotely, and you can utilize this for your customer experience.
+More offices than ever are working remotely.
+Utilize this for your customer experience.
 A smart place to start is outsourcing your reception to a virtual receptionist service.

-By having a dedicated professional handle your calls for 1/10th the price of an in-house receptionist, you can save time and money.
+Have a dedicated professional handle your calls for 1/10th the price of an in-house receptionist, and save time and money.
 A solid virtual reception service will also integrate with your software and scheduling.
 Check out this list of virtual receptionist services on Consumer Affairs and see what’s right for your business.

 Another way to maximize your customer support is to get a company app.